1. Jainism was founded by__________.

 Explanation: Written by Umasvati/Umaswami, it summarizes Jain philosophy.

-55. The theory of Syadvada in Jain philosophy means:
+55. The theory of Syadvada in Jain philosophy means__________.

 A) Absolute truth